 Our health experts say that including walnuts as a daily part of your meals plan can help you maintain a nutritious diet.
-If you’re still not sure, here are a few walnut health benefits that you might have never known!
+Here are 7 major health benefits of walnuts that might assure you so!

 1. Walnuts keep the heart healthy

 Walnuts contain high content of mono and polyunsaturated fatty acids that is an important nutrition source for heart health.
 These fatty acids lower the bad cholesterol (LDL) level in the body.

 A higher level of LDL usually builds up in the heart arteries and even clog them up.
 This later leads to heart pain.

 Studies show that acute consumption of walnuts and its several components can benefit endothelial function.
 The study also supports that consuming whole walnuts shows novel effects on reverse cholesterol transport.

 Moreover, the omega-3 in walnuts is a direct contributor to reducing heart diseases risks.
 The Omega-3 in plants as well as in walnuts are known as ALA (alpha-linolenic acid), that is associated with moderately lower risks of cardiovascular diseases.